Survivor Series (1996)

-The 1996 Survivor Series was the 10th annual Survivor Series professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
-It was presented by Milton Bradley's Karate Fighters, and took place on November 17, 1996, at Madison Square Garden in New York, New York.
-The event is notable for seeing the debut of Dwayne Johnson, who wrestled under the name of Rocky Maivia in this event, and would later become known as The Rock.
+The 1996 Survivor Series was a professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE) and presented by Milton Bradley's Karate Fighters.
+It was the 10th annual Survivor Series and took place on November 17, 1996, from Madison Square Garden in the New York City borough of Manhattan, New York.
+The event centered on the Survivor Series match, a tag team elimination match that pits teams of multiple wrestlers against each other.

+The pay-per-view broadcast consisted of six matches, as well as one on the Free for All pre-show.
 The main event was a standard wrestling match for the WWF Championship.
-Shawn Michaels defended the title against Sycho Sid.
-Sid won the title by pinning Michaels after hitting him with a television camera and performing a Powerbomb.
+Shawn Michaels defended the title against Sycho Sid, who won the title by pinning Michaels after hitting him with a television camera and performing a Powerbomb.
 The match was notable for the crowd's unexpected support for the villainous Sid instead of Michaels, an "edginess" that would influence the dawn of WWF's Attitude Era.

-The undercard featured Faarooq, Vader, Razor Ramon, and Diesel versus Flash Funk, Savio Vega, Yokozuna, and Jimmy Snuka, who had been inducted into the WWF Hall Of Fame the night before, in a four-on-four Survivor Series elimination match, Bret Hart versus Stone Cold Steve Austin in a standard wrestling match to determine the number one contender to the WWF Championship, Marc Mero, Rocky Maivia, Jake Roberts, and The Stalker versus Crush, Jerry Lawler, Hunter Hearst Helmsley, and Goldust in a four-on-four Survivor Series elimination match, The Undertaker versus Mankind in a standard wrestling match and The Godwinns, Doug Furnas and Phil LaFon versus The New Rockers, Owen Hart and The British Bulldog.
+The undercard featured three Survivor Series matches: Faarooq, Vader, Razor Ramon, and Diesel versus Flash Funk, Savio Vega, Yokozuna, and Jimmy Snuka, who had been inducted into the WWF Hall of Fame the night before; Marc Mero, Rocky Maivia, Jake Roberts, and The Stalker versus Crush, Jerry Lawler, Hunter Hearst Helmsley, and Goldust; and The Godwinns, Doug Furnas, and Phil LaFon versus The New Rockers, Owen Hart, and The British Bulldog.
+Also on the undercard was The Undertaker versus Mankind in a standard wrestling match and Bret Hart versus "Stone Cold" Steve Austin in a standard wrestling match to determine the number one contender to the WWF Championship.

+The event is notable for the debut of Dwayne Johnson, who wrestled under his original ring name of Rocky Maivia at this event, and would later become known as The Rock.
 The event also marked Yokozuna's final appearance.

 Production

 Background

-Survivor Series is an annual gimmick pay-per-view (PPV), produced every November by the World Wrestling Federation (WWF, now WWE) since 1987.
-In what has become the second longest running pay-per-view event in history (behind WWE's WrestleMania), it is one of the promotion's original four pay-per-views, along with WrestleMania, SummerSlam, and Royal Rumble, and was considered one of the "Big Five" PPVs, along with King of the Ring.
+Survivor Series is an annual professional wrestling pay-per-view (PPV) event, produced every November by the World Wrestling Federation (WWF, now WWE) since 1987, held around Thanksgiving in the United States.
+In what has become the second longest running pay-per-view event in history (behind WWE's WrestleMania), it is one of the promotion's original four pay-per-views, along with WrestleMania, SummerSlam, and Royal Rumble, referred to as the "Big Four", and was considered one of the "Big Five" PPVs with the addition of King of the Ring in 1993.
 The event is traditionally characterized by having Survivor Series matches, which are tag team elimination matches that typically pits teams of four or five wrestlers against each other.
-The 1996 event was the 10th event in the Survivor Series chronology and was scheduled to be held on November 17, 1996, at Madison Square Garden in New York, New York.
+The 10th Survivor Series event was scheduled to be held on the Sunday before Thanksgiving on November 17, 1996, from Madison Square Garden in the New York City borough of Manhattan, New York.